IrineSistiana/mos-tls-tunnel/server/muti_user_server/README_en.md

-# mos-tls-tunnel multi-user server
+# mos-tls-tunnel multi-user server (mtt-mu-server)

 ---

 ## What can multi-user server do

-Multiple users use the wss mode of mtt-client to transmit data to a unified port (such as: 443).
-According to the path of the HTTP request, the users are offloaded to the corresponding backend (dst destination).
+mtt-mu-server allows multiple users to use the `wss` mode of mtt-client to transfer data on the same server port (eg: 443).
+Users are offloaded to the corresponding backend (`dst` destination) according to the path (`wss-path`) of their HTTP request.

+This can increase the concealment and security of the server.
+Because we no longer need to expose a large number of ports to different users.
+And if mtt-mu-server can run on port 443, it will look like a normal HTTPS server.

+Each user has their own unique `path` and `dst`.

-`Post` json command data to HTTP Controller to add or delete users.
+Use HTTP's POST method to send commands to the Controller to add or delete users.

 ## Command Line